HasangerGames/suroi-wiki/app/(wiki)/weapons/melee/articles/kbar.md

 ## Countering

-- If you see a player who has a K-Bar and is intrested in attacking you with it, stay at a distance and gun them down.
+- If you see a player who has a K-Bar and is interested in attacking you with it, stay at a distance and gun them down.
   - You can also attempt to rush in with a high-DPS close-range weapon or another melee weapon, although this is risky if the K-Bar user is skilled.

 # Obtaining